eosnetworkfoundation/docs/docs/30_tutorials/40_eosio_token.md

 ### The eosio.token.cpp File

 The  eosio.token.cpp file is the source file that contains public and private methods implementation.
-The actions of the smart contract are the public methods marked by the EOSIO `[[eosio::action]]` specific attribute.
+The actions of the smart contract are the public methods marked by the Antelope `[[eosio::action]]` specific attribute.

 The `eosio.token` smart contract contains the following actions and private methods: